Full House: U.S. syndication

 Warner Bros.
 Television Distribution handles the domestic and international syndication rights to the series.
 During the summer of 1991, reruns of the early seasons began airing in a daily daytime strip on NBC.
 Starting in September 1991, Warner Bros.
 Domestic Television Distribution began distributing Full House for broadcast in off-network syndication and was syndicated on various local stations nationwide until 2003.

-The series formerly aired on TBS, Nick at Nite, ABC Family (now FreeForm), The N/TeenNick, CMT, and Hallmark Channel.
+The series previously aired on TBS, WGN America, Nick at Nite, ABC Family (now FreeForm), TV Land, The N/TeenNick, CMT, and Hallmark Channel.

 In 2014, episodes have averaged 1.5 million viewers on Nick at Nite, which is up 7 percent from 2013 and a 0.4 rating in the key 18–49 demographic, up 8 percent from 2013.

 On September 29, 2017, Hulu acquired the streaming rights to Full House along with fellow Warner Bros.
-TV productions Family Matters, Hangin' with Mr. Cooper, Perfect Strangers and Step by Step in addition to Disney-ABC TV productions Boy Meets World, Dinosaurs and Home Improvement.
+Television productions Family Matters, Hangin' with Mr. Cooper, Perfect Strangers and Step by Step in addition to Disney-ABC Domestic Television productions Boy Meets World, Dinosaurs and Home Improvement.

-On October 1, 2021, Full House began streaming on HBO Max after its streaming rights expired from Hulu.
+On October 1, 2021, Full House began streaming on HBO Max after its streaming rights expired from Hulu, but has since returned to the Hulu platform.
+The series was removed on HBO Max on September 30, 2025.

-On January 12, 2022, it was announced that the show will begin airing on the classic TV network MeTV starting January 16.
+On January 12, 2022, the show began airing on the classic TV network MeTV, moving to sister network Catchy Comedy the following year.

-On February 4, 2022, it was announced that the show will begin airing on GAC Family starting February 7.
+Since 2022, the show has aired (intermittently) on GAC Family.

 Critical reception

-Despite the show's popularity, critics' reviews for Full House were mostly negative in the show's early years but became more positive in later years.
-The first season holds an aggregate score of 31/100 ("Generally unfavorable reviews") on Metacritic.
-In Slate, Willa Paskin referred to the series as "a hackneyed and saccharine family sitcom".
-Isaac Feldberg opined that it was "archetypally average, hiding behind a ubiquitous laugh track and obnoxiously on-the-nose life lessons."
+Despite the show's popularity and being an '80s-'90s classic among audiences and families, critics' reviews for Full House were mostly negative, especially early on.

+Writing in 1987, the year of its debut, Howard Rosenberg of Los Angeles Times mocked it as "not playing with a full deck.
+It oozes and blubbers for a half hour, yielding no laughs or life.
+You need a Geiger counter to detect its pulse."
+He added: "It strives to beat out CBS for second place in the ratings.
+But this contrived muck isn't one of them.
+In fact, its entire premise of shared witless fatherhood (a la My Two Dads on NBC) is a great argument for birth control."
+John J. O'Connor of The New York Times wrote: "And so it goes, one predictable situation following another, with the actors frantically trying to keep the patient [the infant] from becoming a full-fledged corpse."

+Tom Shales of The Washington Post defended it: "Critics are supposed to rend teeth and gnash clothing when a show like Full House catches on, but why?
+The new ABC sitcom seems to follow at least one basic, if often ignored, rule of television: First, do no harm."